 Emergency rental assistance (ERA) program (As of Jan.
 21, 2021)

-The ERA program is in the development stage but will provide assistance with past due rent, rent, past due utility payments and utility assistance to eligible families.
+The ERA program is in the development stage but will provide assistance with past due rent, past due utility payments and utility assistance to eligible families.
 Assistance can cover up to one year, but households must be re-certified every three months to continue receiving assistance.
 This program is anticipated to be available starting in March 2021.
 Learn more about this program.

 As Duke Energy resumes our standard billing and payment practices, we remain committed to helping our customers experiencing financial hardship due to the COVID-19 pandemic.
 Disconnections for nonpayment and late payments fees were suspended until Sept.
 1. Credit and debit card fees and walk-in payment fees are waived through the end of October.
 Customers still facing financial challenges can request an extended payment arrangement quickly and easily:

 Customers with more complex issues can call a customer care representative Monday through Friday from 7 a.m. to 7 p.m. at 800-700-8744 (residential customers) or 877-372-8477 (business customers).
 Learn more.

 FPL remains committed to helping customers who are experiencing hardship due to the coronavirus (COVID-19) pandemic.

 Since mid-March, FPL will suspend disconnections for nonpayment while helping connect customers with financial assistance and continues to waive late fees and offer customers additional payment extensions to help them manage past-due FPL balances.

 Customers struggling to pay their bill should call 800-226-3545 to discuss their situation, as they remain responsible for their outstanding FPL balance.
 Learn more.